The Top 5 Dogs That Are Good With Kids

 This breed of dog is actually known for its sweet disposition.
-Not all of them will be as sweet as they are famous for, of course, but if you find a reliable breeder and select a “kid” puppy you can have a dog on your hand that is willing to please, at all costs!
+Not all of them will be as sweet as they are famous for, of course, but if you find a reliable breeder and select a “kid” puppy, you can have a dog on your hand that is willing to please, at all costs!

 This giant of a dog has become famous because of his calm attitude and mellow nature.
-He is strong, like a lot of giant breed dogs, but is good around the house and can put up with almost any kid.
+He is strong, like a lot of giant breed dogs, but he's good around the house and can put up with almost any kid.

 (You have to be very careful with small kids, though, as this dog may knock them down without even realizing it.)

 Newfies have a short life expectancy, like many other giant dogs, usually only about 8 to 10 years.
 They have some health problems, like hip dysplasia, elbow dysplasia, and heart disease.
 If you don't mind a dog that is going to go swimming with your kids and come into the house dripping and covered in mud, this breed is an excellent choice.
 Every kid should grow up with a dog like a Newfie.
 He might even save one of your kids someday!

 This is not a good breed to select if there are little kids in the family as they can be rambunctious and knock a kid down out of joy.
 It wouldn’t be out of meanness, however.
 If you have older kids, especially the energetic types that don't want to sit around and watch old sitcoms and game shows, this is a great choice.

 The Weimaraner is athletic and will keep your kids hopping.
 He is not a giant like a Newfie but is still a pretty big dog, in the 60–80 pound range.
 He has a short coat, so he does not require any special grooming; if your kids want to take him for winter activities, he needs to wear a coat, and don't forget the ear muffs and mittens.